isabella232/sign-integrations.en/help/workday/install.md

 ## Common questions {#faq}

-### Why is the status not being updated within Workday even when the document is fully signed? {#why-is-the-status-not-being-updated-within-workday-even-the-document-is-fully-signed}
+### Why is the status not being updated within [!DNT Workday] even when the document is fully signed? {#why-is-the-status-not-being-updated-within-workday-even-the-document-is-fully-signed}

-The document status in Workday may not reflect if the candidate does not click the 'Submit' button after signing in Adobe Sign.
+The document status in [!DNT Workday] may not reflect if the candidate does not click the '[!UICONTROL Submit]' button after signing in Adobe Sign.

-As per Workday task Check eSignature Signing Status: To start the process, the user can submit the associated Inbox task.
+As per [!DNT Workday] task Check eSignature Signing Status: To start the process, the user can submit the associated Inbox task.

-As per Workday Development: The original signing completes the process only if the user submits the inbox task after signing the document.
-After signing, the iframe is closed and the user is redirected to the same task where they can click the submit button to complete the process.
+As per [!DNT Workday] Development: The original signing completes the process only if the user submits the inbox task after signing the document.
+After signing, the iframe is closed and the user is redirected to the same task where they can click the [!UICONTROL Submit] button to complete the process.